Analyst Upgrades in Germany: Drift Grows to +1.6% Over 3 Months vs DAX (12,835 Events)

 |---|---|---|---|---|

-Germany has 50% of its upgrades classified as clustered, the highest concentration among the five markets we studied.
-This reflects the tighter analyst coverage ecosystem: when one firm upgrades a German stock, others often follow within 30 days.
+Germany has 51% of its upgrades classified as clustered, the highest concentration among the five markets we studied.
+When one German firm upgrades a stock, others follow within 30 days at high rates.
+This likely reflects the tighter analyst community around German mid-caps.

 Magnitude effect